aidaox/MusicCard/README.md

 </div>

 <div id="english">
+> Inspired by [BeatPrints](https://github.com/TrueMyst/BeatPrints), this project aims to provide a modern web-based music poster generation tool.
 ## 🎵 Introduction

 MusicCard is an online music poster generator built with Next.js, allowing users to create beautiful visual posters for their favorite NetEase Cloud Music tracks.